-Recruitment registration is now closed.
-Look out for more information about 2017 Spring Recruitment if you missed the deadline!
+Recruitment registration is currently closed.
+Look out for more information regarding Fall 2017 Informal Recruitment & Spring 2018 Formal Recruitment coming soon!

 What’s Recruitment Like?